The diversified investment fund strategy of the Fidelity Contrafund (FCNTX)

 – If you do not need and/or are unwilling to pay the direct and indirect costs of an investment counselor, stock broker, or other financial advisory intermediary, you should note that many mutual funds can be purchased directly from diversified investment fund families by accessing their websites or by calling their customer service telephone numbers.
 Similarly many ETFs can be purchased with lower transactions fees through discount brokers.
 (See these articles: Payment of Investment Advisors, Financial Planners, and Investment Counselors)

 – Your decision on whether to purchase or to sell any investment security is yours and yours alone.
 This TSI Site is a financial publication and is solely for informational and educational purposes related to your personal, private, and non-commercial use.
 Our articles report on publicly available documents and research studies.
 We have not verified any of the information reported in the information provided, and there could be errors with this information.
 It is solely your responsibility to verify any and all information before investing or purchasing any financial product or service.
 In no way does this site constitute a solicitation or offer to sell securities or investment advisory services.
-This site does not provide investment advice.Tags: investment strategy
+This site does not provide investment advice.Tags: fund strategy